akhil1508/learn/programming-languages/Elixir/learn-elixir-part-ii.md

 # Roadmap to Elixir
 ### Part II
 # Preface
 This course is an advanced course on the Elixir programming language.
-It's designed for one with a  a basic understanding of the language and want to know more of the language's many hidden goodies.
+It's designed for people with a  basic understanding of the language and want to know more of the language's many hidden goodies.
 ## Course Details
 **Level:** Advanced
 Written By: [Anand Potukuchi](http://www.github.com/anandpotukchi)